i-do-crew/wedding-wise/README.md

 To install Wedding Wise, follow these steps:

-1. Clone this repository to your local machine using git clone https://github.com/i-do-crew/wedding-wise.git
+1. Clone this repository to your local machine using `git clone https://github.com/i-do-crew/wedding-wise.git`
 2. Open the project in your preferred IDE.
+3. Rename example.properties to application.properties and update with valid credentials
 3. Install any necessary dependencies using Maven.
+4. Install MySQL Ver 8
+5. Execute ww-migration.sql to build database
 4. Run the project locally using Spring Boot.